gvwilson/sensibleadventures/coriandel/coriandel.md

 shrugged.
 "Perhaps the creature will leave my people be for a day or two if it has you three to gnaw on."

 "Underground!?" the Karabandi protested.
-"Your Highness, these two are grasslanders!
+"Your Grace, these two are grasslanders!
 You can't send them underground---they'll go mad!"

 Perhaps it was a ploy, to impress the emir that he would think first of his